-American Prairie Reserve is a conservation project, but to a large extent it’s also about restoration – a small but important distinction to someone like Lead Scientist Kyran Kunkel, who is working on wildlife.
+American Prairie is a conservation project, but to a large extent it’s also about restoration – a small but important distinction to someone like Lead Scientist Kyran Kunkel, who is working on wildlife.
 It comes down to a simple question:

 How can you conserve something that isn’t here in big enough numbers?